 Girlstart, Austin, Texas

 A group of girls gather around a computer as they create a 3-D reconstruction of a forensics crime scene.
 The hands-on afterschool activity is offered through Girlstart, an informal education program in Austin dedicated to empowering and equipping K–12 girls in science, technology, engineering, and math (STEM).
 Although many girls show an interest in and aptitude for these subjects, women remain underrepresented in STEM fields.
 Girlstart seeks to change that, and SEDL evaluators are helping the group better accomplish its goal.
 In 2011, we analyzed how Girlstart compares to similar programs nationwide and evaluated the program's survey instruments.
-The results indicate that the program is the largest of its type and uses many best practices, findings that are driving funding and building relationships with stakeholders.
+The results indicate that the program is the largest of its type and uses many best practices that are driving funding and building relationships with stakeholders.
 Read more

 Southeast Comprehensive Center Evaluation: SEDL staff are conducting annual internal evaluations to document the quality, relevance, and usefulness of the work of the Southeast Comprehensive Center and its progress toward achieving its goals.
 This center provides professional development and technical assistance to the state education agencies of Alabama, Georgia, Mississippi, North Carolina, and South Carolina to build their capacity to support districts and schools in meeting student achievement goals.

 Texas Comprehensive Center Evaluation: SEDL staff are conducting annual internal evaluations to document the quality, relevance, and usefulness of the Texas Comprehensive Center and its progress toward achieving its goals.
 The center provides professional development and technical assistance to the Texas Education Agency and the state’s 20 regional education service centers to build their capacity to support districts and schools in meeting student achievement goals.

 MyMoon Program Evaluation: In partnership with NASA and the Lunar Planetary Institute, SEDL evaluated a new online website, MyMoon: The Public’s Portal to Lunar Science Exploration Through New Media.
 The evaluation included conducting focus groups on usability and navigation.